Data Depuplication for Cloud Services

 Firstly, the three technologies, convergence encryption, Proof of Ownership, and ClouDedup are all client-side deduplication techniques (Rass and Slamanig 13; Chang 27).
 Client-side deduplication is whereby the software of the client transmits the hash value of the file or data to the cloud storage provider.
 Precisely, in light of this three technologies, the user or client play an important role in enhancing the security of their data.
 Both convergence encryption and ClouDedup involves the generation of encrypted key, which users derive through the computation of the cryptographic hash value of the content of the information or data copy (Carstensen et al. 49; Dasgupta et al. 119).
 Equally, in both cases, after users have generated the key and encrypted data, they retain the keys while the ciphertext is sent to the cloud.

 Conversely, unlike these three technologies, DupLESS technology enhances data confidentiality in serve-aided deduplication.
 In this context, the cloud service provider or the server would perform deduplication on the behalf of the user while achieving strong security or confidentiality through the generation of encrypted keys.
 Another notable difference between these states of the arts is whether they involve the generation of keys or algorithms for security purposes (Park 91; Dasgupta and Naseem 37).
-While DuPLESS, ClouDedup, and convergence encryption involve the generation of encrypted key during deduplication and data storage, Proof of Ownership involves the generation of an interactive algorithm, which the client would use to prove that it is the owner of the data stored in the cloud.
+While DuPLESS, ClouDedup, and convergence encryption involve the generation of an encrypted key during deduplication and data storage, Proof of Ownership involves the generation of an interactive algorithm, which the client would use to prove that it is the owner of the data stored in the cloud.
 However, although these technologies have several similarities and differences, they play an important role in enhancing security and data confidentiality in cloud storage.

-In conclusion, various state of the art technologies have emerged in the recent years to help ensure security during data deduplication for cloud services.
+In conclusion, various state of the art technologies has emerged in the recent years to help ensure security during data deduplication for cloud services.
 Although these technologies have their own strengths and limitations, researchers such as Li et al. (1297) agree that they have played a critical role in enhancing security in cloud storage.

 Fuller, Benjamin, Adam O’Neill, and Leonid Reyzin.
 "A Unified Approach to Deterministic Encryption: New Constructions and a Connection to Computational Entropy."
 Journal of Cryptology.
 28.3 (2015): 671-717.
 Print.